yusuke-dna/cadnano-tools/README.md

 ## Simple Multiplier

-The Simple Multiplier is a script that automates the process of copying and pasting repetitive DNA origami designs from a unique unit.
-This can significantly reduce the time required to create complex structures.
+The `Simple Multiplier` is a script that automates the process of copying and pasting repetitive DNA origami designs from a unique unit.
+This can significantly reduce the time required to create symmetric structures.

-Documentation for this tool is currently under development and will be available soon.
+Documentation for this tool is currently under development and will be available in future.